krebs/writeups/content/posts/crackme_fast.markdown

     >>> pwd
     '2YKXl@e@'

+Go for it!

+    :::bash
     $ wine out.exe
     Password :
     2YKXl@e@
     Good Boy !
-Send That pass to server to get the Flag%
+Send That pass to server to get the Flag

 After testing the resulting password by hand we were ready to automate the process!